affinitydb/doc/FAQ.md

 The current C++ implementation of Affinity runs in a small-footprint, multithreaded process on OSX, linux, Windows and ARM-based systems.
 Data is persisted in the file system.
 There is support for ACID transactions with isolation and crash recovery.

-Affinity has a native [C++ interface](./terminology.md#c-interface), as well as a remoteable interface operating through [protobuf](./terminology.md#protocol-buffer)-encoded request/response streams.
+Affinity has a native embedded [C++ interface](./terminology.md#c-kernel-interface), as well as a remoteable interface operating through
+[protobuf](./terminology.md#protocol-buffer)-encoded request/response streams.
 Queries can be passed to the database via [pathSQL](./terminology.md#pathsql), a SQL-like query language.
 Affinity also produces JSON responses.